zlockewtg/RLinf/docs/source/rst_source/tutorials/extend/new_env.rst

 ============================

 This document provides detailed instructions on how to add new environments to the RLinf framework.
-RLinf supports various reinforcement learning environments, including robotic manipulation (e.g., ManiSkill, LIBERO) and others.
+RLinf supports various reinforcement learning environments, including robotic manipulation (e.g., ManiSkill3, LIBERO) and others.

 The RLinf environment system consists of the following components: